signalfx/splunk-otel-go/README.md

 ## Correlate Traces and Logs

-Trace metadata can be added to logs using the OpenTelemetry trace API.
-Added trace metadata to log events allows logs to be explored from the Splunk Observability Cloud.
+You can add trace metadata to logs using the OpenTelemetry trace API.
+Trace metadata lets you explore logs in Splunk Observability Cloud.

 See [Correlating Trace and Logs](./docs/correlating-trace-and-logs.md) for more information.